yogimathius/symbolic-ontology-mcp/docs/backlog/future-development.md

 # Future Development Items

-This document collects features and enhancements planned for future versions of the Dream Ontology MCP Server, beyond the current v1.5 MVP scope.
+This document collects features and enhancements planned for future versions of the Symbol Ontology MCP Server, beyond the current v1.5 MVP scope.

 ## Post-MVP Features